Nelson Elhage

 - Linerva, SIPB's public Linux dialup.

-- Debathena, the basis for Linerva and for MIT's Athena 10
+- Debathena, the basis for Linerva, and now MIT's campus Linux distribution.

 - Conkeror, a xulrunner emacs-like web browser

-- Jifty, the most concise web framework I've ever seen
+- Jifty, an amazingly concise web framework written in perl.

 - Hiveminder, a TODO list manager built using Jifty